skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

 If you are not using `jq`, scan (or parse) the full returned JSON data to ensure the service status is "ready" and find the associated values described above.

-For the next step, see the [Connectivity](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#Connectivity), [Controls](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#Controls), & [AWS Endpoint Setup](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#AWS_Endpoint_Setup) sections on this page.
+For the next step, go through the AWS Endpoint Setup section.

 ### **Disable AWS PrivateLink**